hudson155/kairo/README.md

 }
 ```

-However, we recommend using Kairo's BOM to keep your Kairo dependencies aligned.
+However, we recommend using [Kairo's BOM](./bom)
-TODO: Add a link to somewhere that describes the BOM.
+to keep your Kairo dependencies aligned.

 ```kotlin
 // build.gradle.kts